robpieke/advent2022/README.md

 ### Day 7 - Awk

 I'd never used Awk beyond some simple one-liners to extract a bit of data from some text.
 I'm really glad I chose to use this language for a puzzle, and this day's puzzle was a good fit with its requirement for text processing (specifically processing a file line-by-line, then ending by aggregating the processed data).
 I didn't know if Awk would have the support I'd need (associative arrays, for example), and it's been a great discovery to understand just how powerful this language is.
 I expect I'll be reaching for it in a professional capacity in future.

+### Day 24 - Rust

+I keep wanting to learn Rust properly, but it never fully clicks with me.
+Perhaps I'm just too set in my C++ ways, but I keep finding Rust just a bit awkward to work with.
+Luckily this puzzle didn't require any of the borrow-checking "fun" Rust has to offer, but I still found myself stumbling against the compiler more often than I'd like.
+The strictness over types (`i32` vs `usize` for example), regardless how well motivated for safety, was annoying - and I prefer the C-style casting syntax of other languages, like Odin (`i32(x + y)` vs `(x + y) as i32`).
+Maybe I'll still love Rust in the future one day, but not today.

 ### Day 25 - Haskell